 To improve pedestrian safety, other measures which have proven safety effects should be used first, for example a reduction in the speed limit in conjunction with traffic calming measures.
 An exception to this could be where a pathway meets a road, from an alleyway, or school entrance for example - in these instances, a small section of guardrail opposite the pathway prevents pedestrians (especially children) continuing forward into the road.

-Cost is per 2 metre section of rail and depends on type of rail.
+Please note that cost is per 2 metre section of rail and depends on the type of rail used.